BaltimoreBolts/baltimorebolts.github.io/README.md

 - `sass -w styles.sass:styles.css`
     - this will watch for updates to your `styles.sass` file and write the `styles.css` file for you
 - `git add .` + `git commit -m "commit message"` + `git push` to push your changes up
-    - or use vscode integrated git
+    - or use vscode integrated git (highly recommended)

 ### Design ideas
 - https://html5up.net/massively